Generic Name: albuterol (al-BUE-ter-ol)

 - Tell your doctor or dentist that you take albuterol aerosol before you receive any medical or dental care, emergency care, or surgery.

-- Talk with your doctor or pharmacist about all of your asthma medicines and how to use them.
-Do not start, stop, or change the dose of any asthma medicine unless your doctor tells you to.
+- Talk with your doctor or pharmacist about all of your inhaled and/or asthma medicines and how to use them.
+Do not start, stop, or change the dose of any medicine unless your doctor tells you to.

 - Keep track of how many inhalations you use.
 When your medicine supply begins to run low, call your doctor or pharmacy as soon as possible for a refill.